An interesting fact is that induction technology has been present and used in cooking since the 1900s.

 - 【PORTABLE INDUCTION BURNER】Duxtop induction cooktop uses 110/120V 15 amp electrical outlet–standard in all North American homes.
 ETL listed and built to North American electrical standards.
 It is lightweight and compact for easy handling and storage.
-Portable induction burner is perfect for dorm rooms, home kitchen, RV, boats, etc.
+Portable induction burner is perfect for kitchen, dorm, RV, boats, and etc.

 - 【HIGH ENERGY EFFICIENCY】 Choose from 20 preset power levels (100W to 1800W) and 20 preset temperature level settings (100°F to 460°F).
 With an 83% energy efficiency, induction burner is more efficient than traditional gas or electric stoves.
 Duxtop portable cooktop is perfect for bringing water to a boil quickly and for all of your cooking needs.

 - 【DIGITAL LCD SENSOR】Touch control panel: child safety lock keeps the cooking and timer settings from being accidentally changed once they have been set; fast boil button; keep warm button (for 1-30 minutes at 140°F); up to 10-hour timer button.